microsoft/MPPC23-Power-Apps/lab2/README.md

     ![Size ideas](./assets/no-ideas.png)

-31. So, let’s add more examples.
+1. So, let’s add more examples.
 Click + Add examples at least 2 more times.

     ![Add examples](./assets/add-examples.png)

-32. Select 2 Current formats and then provide 2 corresponding Desired formats.
+1. Select 2 Current formats and then provide 2 corresponding Desired formats.

     ![Current formats](./assets/more-examples.png)

-33. With the added context, Power Apps Ideas now generates a suitable formula for you:
+1. With the added context, Power Apps Ideas now generates a suitable formula for you:

     ![Size formula](./assets/correct-generated-formula.png)

-34. Select the generated formula.
+1. Select the generated formula.
 Then select Apply.

     Your gallery should now be looking like this:

     ![Gallery](./assets/updated-gallery.png)

-35. Save the app.
+1. Save the app.

-36. Exit the app to return to the Power Apps home page.
+1. Exit the app to return to the Power Apps home page.

     ![Exit app](./assets/exit-app.png)

 ## ☑️ Task 2: Create a Canvas App with Power Apps Copilot

-In this task, you’ll create a mobile application leveraging Power Apps Copilot.
+In this task, you’ll create an application leveraging Power Apps Copilot.
 This app will be used by field agents to browse real estate inventory and manage appointments for showings and the data will be stored in Dataverse.

 Before you begin, watch this video for a brief overview of what to expect when creating your first Power App with Copilot.